What is a park model home?

 What is the difference between a park model home and a tiny house?

 While both a park model home and a manufactured tiny home offer tiny living to folks, there are a few differences that can easily be overlooked.
-These main differences include the following:
+The main differences of a park model vs a tiny home include the following:

 Length of Occupancy